Introduction to law things to know

 - What does the Fourth Amendment protect against?

-- The Fourth Amendment is a limit on the powers of government to search and seize.
-It protects against unreasonable search or seizure by the government.
+- The Fourth Amendment protects against unreasonable search or seizure by the government.
+It is a limit on the powers of government to search and seize property and people.

-- If a judge decides police obtained evidence unlawfully, what might the judge do?
+- If a judge in a criminal case decides police obtained evidence unlawfully, what might the judge do?

 - What does the First Amendment protect against?

-- The First Amendment is a limit on the powers of government to restrict speech and expression.
-It protects against unreasonable restrictions on speech, expression, or religion by the government.
+- The First Amendment is a limit on the powers of government to restrict or punish speech and expression.
+It protects against unreasonable restrictions by the government on speech, expression, or religion.

-- If a person is unhappy with the result of their trial, what can they do?
+- If a person is unhappy with the result of their trial and what happened in the trial court, what can they do?

 - What concept describes the weight given to a prior decision by a court?